merce-fra/Reliable-VFL-in-5G-Core-NW-Arch/README.md

 ---

-Built and maintained by [Mohamad Mestoukirdi](https://github.com/Mestou) @MERCE.
+Built and maintained by [Mohamad Mestoukirdi](https://github.com/Mestou) @MERCE France.
 Feel free to reach out with any questions or suggestions!